 Article ID: 2520976 - View products that this article applies to.

-When you run the Windows Azure Active Directory Sync tool in your organizational account such as Office 365, Windows Azure, or Windows Intune, you get the following error message in an email message that's sent by MSOnlineServicesTeam@MicrosoftOnline.com:
+When you run the Microsoft Azure Active Directory Sync tool to synchronize your on-premises directory to Azure Active Directory (Azure AD), you get the following error message in an email message that's sent by MSOnlineServicesTeam@MicrosoftOnline.com:

 Error 012: Unable to update this object in Microsoft Online Services because the proxy address associated with this object in the local Active Directory is already associated with another object.
 Fix this in your local Active Directory.